-Corte Madera, Napa County Divorce Attorneys: Skilled, Compassionate Representation
+Corte Madera, Marin County Divorce Attorneys: Skilled, Compassionate Representation

 Divorce is the end product of a series of legal and emotional challenges that require support from those close to you as well as the support of a professional, experienced legal team.
 The decisions made during the separation and divorce process will have a significant long-term impact on your life and the life of your family.
 It is therefore crucial to obtain legal guidance from a Marin divorce attorney you can trust when considering divorce.
 If your spouse or partner has already filed, there is an added urgency to be proactive.

 Personalized Service, Tenacious Advocacy

 At the firm of Kaspar & Lugay LLP

 , our compassionate divorce lawyers in Marin County are devoted to helping you understand the nuances of each decision.
 From uncontested divorce

 cases to a highly contentious high net worth divorce

 , we provide counsel to help you make informed choices in order for your case to reach the outcome you deserve.
 For instance, our Marin County family lawyers have the experience to advise on the tax implications of property division and spousal support